MeteoSwiss/opendata-forecast-data/README.md

 <details>
 <summary> <b>  Retrieving Forecasts via Browser </b> </summary>

 If users prefer to use an interface to retreive the forecast GRIB files.
-They can easily download the data directly through the browser using the STAC catalog of model [ICON-CH1-EPS](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-forecasting-icon-ch1?.language=en) or [ICON-CH2-EPS](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-forecasting-icon-ch2?.language=en).
+They can easily download the data directly through the browser using the STAC catalog of the model [ICON-CH1-EPS](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-forecasting-icon-ch1?.language=en) or [ICON-CH2-EPS](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-forecasting-icon-ch2?.language=en).

-Screenshot of the STAC catalog of the model ICON-CH1-EPS
+The Screenshot below shows the download button of the STAC catalog of the model ICON-CH1-EPS.

 ![browser-ch1-download.png](./Images/browser-ch1-download.png)